dotnet/docs/docs/core/tools/dotnet-clean.md

 * **`-c|--configuration <CONFIGURATION>`**

   Defines the build configuration.
-The default value is `Debug`.
+The default for most projects is `Debug`, but you can override the build configuration settings in your project.
 This option is only required when cleaning if you specified it during build time.

 * **`-f|--framework <FRAMEWORK>`**